amdp/cooperacynuxt/LearningDocs.md

       })`

-this data is clear: form data
+this part is clear, form data
 becomes data for the server:
 this is what in the VUEX action will be called "payload".